MicrosoftDocs/navdevitpro-content-pr/dynamics-365-financials/page-object.md

 # Page Object
 The page object contains the definition of fields, groups, actions, and metadata.
 A page object definition can contain the following elements (mandatory marked):

+Best practices - always define properties at the beginning of the document.

 + PageType definition
 + SourceTable definition
 + Layout